j8xiong-beep/spotify-popularity-analysis/README.md

 Overall, the results indicate that the missingness of <code>tempo</code> is not completely random.
 Because the missingness appears to depend on an observed variable (<code>explicit</code>), the missingness mechanism is more consistent with MAR (Missing At Random) rather than MCAR (Missing Completely At Random).

-## Hypothesis Testing

-Hypothesis Test 1: Danceability and Popularity
+## Hypothesis Test 1: Danceability and Popularity

 Research Question: Do songs with higher danceability tend to have higher popularity scores on Spotify?